Back to view all work

 October 19, 2022

-NBT has a relatively new product, Bookily, which enables you to send an NBT gift card to someone, and have it automatically topped up each month, so the lucky recipient can choose a new book every month.
+National Book Tokens (NBT) has been inspiring book lovers since 1932 - the gift card that generations of children have found tucked inside birthday cards.
+NBT has a newer product, Bookily, which takes the idea further: send an NBT gift card to someone and have it automatically topped up each month, so the lucky recipient can choose a new book every month.

-NBT believes in it.
-Bravand believes in it.
-People that buy it seem to love it.
-So let's get more people subscribing!
+The gift that keeps on giving.
+NBT believed in it.
+Bravand believed in it.
+People who bought it seemed to love it.
+The challenge was getting more people to subscribe.

 The header banner design from the Bookily product page on the National Book Tokens website